-Its the startup spinoff of the Association – based in Luxembourg, Berlin and Rome.
-It is building (a) a TC-compliant open computing base, (b) a resilient TC-compliant Supply Chain, (b) and an initial compliant IT services, called CivicNet and CivicChain, that includes a 2mm-thin Wifi handheld device, called CivicPod, aimed initially at the most critical communication, negotiations and transactions of high-profile enterprises and individuals.
-It is pursuing fundraising of $6M in equity and/or $6-35M via token sale.
+TRUSTLESS.AI is the startup spinoff of the Trustless Computing Association – based in Luxembourg, Berlin and Rome.
+It’s building (a) a TC-compliant open computing base, (b) a resilient TC-compliant Supply Chain, (b) and an initial compliant IT services, called CivicNet.
+This includes a CivicChain and a CivicPod, a 2mm-thin Wifi handheld device, aimed initially at the most critical communication, negotiations and transactions of high-profile enterprises and individuals.
+It is pursuing fundraising of 600k€ leading up to a second round in 6-9 months for $5-6M in equity, and a possible ultra-safe token sale (“ICO”).

 The Trustless Computing Campus and Cluster is proposed public-private initiative – co-funded by EU, local and nations public funding – to jump start in the Rome, Berlin and/or Vienna regions, the World’s leading research and competence centre for leading-edge cybersecurity security for communication, cyber-physical and artificial intelligence systems, by offering an unmatched array of scientific, quality of life and economic incentives to the very best talents, researchers, startups, accelerators and companies in such sectors.

 PUBLICATIONS & RESEARCH INITIATIVES

-- On 4/2016, we submitted a 4M€ proposal to H2020 DS-01-2016 RIA (113-pager PDF) titled “TRUSTLESS socio-technical systems for ultra-high assurance ICT certifications, and a compliant open target architecture, life-cycle and ecosystem, for critical societal use cases and consumer adoption“.
+On 4/2016, we submitted a 4M€ proposal to H2020 DS-01-2016 RIA (113-pager PDF) titled “TRUSTLESS socio-technical systems for ultra-high assurance ICT certifications, and a compliant open target architecture, life-cycle and ecosystem, for critical societal use cases and consumer adoption“.
 Included an ultra-resilient binding conditional MoU among key R&D partners including licensing, patenting and non-compete under Swiss law.